RaunakAgarwal18/SunBaseProject/README.md

 2. Backend  - Spring Boot
 3. Database - MySQL

-Implemented the MySQL in my local storage but can be changed from the application.properties file.
+Implemented the MySQL in my local storage but can be changed from the application.properties file, SQL Script is added for the same.
 Implemented Customer list with search functionality and pagination.